zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "If you do not push the boundaries, you will never know where they are."
+> "Decide whether or not the goal is worth the risks involved.
+If it is, stop worrying."
 >
-> — T.S.
-Eliot
+> — Amelia Earhart
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch